 Bulbine is a genus of succulent plants named for the bulb-shaped tuber of many species.
 It contains about 76 species native to southern Africa and Australia.
 The genus is in the family Asphodelaceae, making it a botanical cousin to the better-known genus Aloe.
-Bulbines grow as a clump of narrow fleshy leaves, and some species produce a caudex or a tuber.
+Bulbines grow as a clump of narrow fleshy leaves; some species produce a caudex or tuber.

 These plants produce 10 to 12 flower stalks, each with clusters of small, fragrant, yellow (or sometimes pink or orange) flowers.
 The stalks elongate continually throughout the growing season and produce new flowers at the tip.

-One tropical species, Bulbine natalensis, is being studied for its ability to boost testosterone production in animals.
-The sap of the fleshy leaves of the more commonly grown species, Bulbine frutescens, is used medicinally in the same way as the Aloe vera gel.
+One tropical species, Bulbine natalensis, is being studied for its ability to boost animal testosterone production.
+The sap of the fleshy leaves of the more commonly grown species, Bulbine frutescens, is used medicinally like the Aloe vera gel.

 Growing Conditions and General Care